hashicorp/consul/website/source/docs/guides/areas.html.markdown

 ---

 # Multiple Datacenters
-## Advanced Federation with Network areas
+## Advanced Federation with Network Areas

 ~> The network area functionality described here is available only in [Consul Enterprise](https://www.hashicorp.com/consul.html) version 0.8.0 and later.